swmeme/swmeme/README.md

 # 🖖 Hello there, Welcome to my Github profile.

-##              My name is Walter!
+##              My name is Walter!// asdfasdfasdfasdf

-### - 🔭 I’m currently working on: #### Mounting and selling hardware, mostly in tenders for local government (councils selling).
+### - 🔭 I’m currently working on: Mounting and selling hardware, mostly in tenders for local government (councils selling).
 But most of the time I'm in the pc studying.

 ### - 🌱 I’m currently studying:
 [![My Skills](https://skillicons.dev/icons?i=py,django,aws,git,&theme=light)](https://skillicons.dev)